quezadasubiabre/Eye-of-god/README.md

 # Eye-of-god
-People tracker (Name of the repo base on The Fate of the Furious)
+People tracker (Name of the repo based on The Fate of the Furious)